odoo/documentation/content/applications/general/iot/devices/scale.rst

 .. note::
    In some cases, a serial port to :abbr:`USB (Universal Serial Bus)` adapter may be needed.

-If the scale is `compatible with Odoo IoT Box <https://www.odoo.com/page/iot-hardware>`_, there is no need to set up anything because it will be automatically detected as soon as it is connected.
+If the scale is `compatible with an IoT system <https://www.odoo.com/page/iot-hardware>`_, there is no need to set up anything because it will be automatically detected as soon as it is connected.

 .. image:: scale/iot-choice.png
-   :align: center
-   :alt: IOT box auto detection.
+    :alt: IOT system auto detection.

 The :abbr:`IoT (Internet of Things)` box may need to be restarted and the scale's drivers may need to be downloaded to the box in some cases.
 To update the drivers, go to the :abbr:`IoT (Internet of